 * Swelling, especially around the eyes.
 This usually fades in a few hours or days depending on the individual.

 * Bruising, which is rare and fades with time.

 * Burns, which shouldn’t occur if your doctor is appropriately qualified and experienced and performs test patches before the procedure.

 So if you suffer from acne or have acne scars, talk to your doctor to see if laser treatments will work for you.

 Acne treatments – Patient before & after examples:

 At the forefront of cosmetic medicine, Sydney’s premier Taylor Clinic at Bella Vista awaits you.
-Contact us for more info on 1300 003 223 or click here to Book NOW.
+Contact us for more info about Acne treatment in Sydney on 1300 003 223 or click here to Book NOW.